 |Photo credit via Flick Common Creatives|

-Then I asked my child what did being kind meant?
+In the car, we talked about their current situations, and how we can make a difference.
+I asked how he felt, and he said he was sad for them.
+We talked about the basic needs of every human being, and how blessed we were.
+He was truly enthralled in our conversation, even remembering the times we’ve donated food, toys, and other items as well.
+Then I asked my child what being kind meant.
 He responded, “Being good to someone.”
 My heart swelled up with joy!
-At that very moment, I realized that everything we’ve been vehemently teaching him on doing good to others came down to this simple act of kindness to a homeless person.
+At that very moment, I realized that everything we’ve been vehemently teaching him about doing good to others came down to this simple act of kindness to a homeless person.

 I suggested we buy them something to eat.
-Since it was so cold I figured a hot and tasty chili will warm them up.
-So we went through Wendy’s drive-thru and bought 2 large chillies, 2 baked potatoes, and 2 cheeseburgers.
+Since it was so cold I figured a hot and tasty chili would warm them up.
+So we went through Wendy’s drive-thru and bought 2 large chilies, 2 baked potatoes, and 2 cheeseburgers.
 Since I had bottles of water in the car, I didn’t buy anything to drink.

-We turned around, and walked away.
-I looked down at my son, and I as hugged him I said “Thank you, for doing this with me!
+We turned around and walked away.
+I looked down at my son, and I hugged him I said “Thank you, for doing this with me!
 We are truly blessed!”
-I asked him how did he feel, and he tells me, “Mami, I feel good!”
+I asked him how did he feel, and he told me, “Mami, I feel good!”
 In the car, I just started sobbing.
-Crying tears of gratitude, and feeling that God had indeed used my child and I as instruments to serve the less fortunate; and that my child learned a valuable lesson on empathy, kindness, and gratitude to mankind.
+I cried tears of gratitude, and felt that God had indeed used my child and me as instruments to serve the less fortunate; and that my child learned a valuable lesson on empathy, kindness, and gratitude to mankind.